 Search

-SQF Edition 10 brings a new era in the food safety certification industry.
-As you prepare yourself and your team for this new era, it is critical to have a clear understanding of this new edition.
+The release of SQF Edition 10 marked a new era in the food safety certification industry.
+As you and your team navigate this new era, it is critical to have a clear understanding of the new edition.
 We are all familiar with the stress and overwhelm that facility audits can bring.
-Now is the time to get ahead of the implementation of the new code and feel confident going into your next audit.
+Now is the time to get ahead of the new Code implementation and feel confident going into your next audit.

 Background on SQF Program

-The benefits of SQF certification include it reduces risk, alleviates “audit exhaustion”, creates new business opportunities, and enhances competitiveness.
+The benefits of SQF certification include reducing risk, alleviating “audit exhaustion”, creating new business opportunities, and enhancing competitiveness.
 Overseen by the SQFI, SQF (Safe Quality Foods) is one of the GFSI-benchmarked certification programs, recognized worldwide and required by many retailers and food manufacturers for purchasing your company’s products.

 Codes update in response to the industry’s evolving needs and emerging trends.
-One of the reasons for this SQF update is to ensure that it aligns with the International Standards: Codex General Principles of Food Hygiene, ensuring consistency with global food standards.
-Global standards such as SQF stem from HACCP and the Codex; therefore, when there are updates to the code, there also need to be updates to SQF to meet the new standards.
+One of the reasons for this SQF update is to align it with the International Standards: Codex General Principles of Food Hygiene, thereby ensuring consistency with global food standards.
+Global standards such as SQF are based on HACCP and the Codex; therefore, when there are updates to the Code, there must also be updates to SQF to meet the new standards.
+This alignment ensures SQF continues to evolve alongside globally recognized food safety frameworks such as HACCP-based systems and Codex Alimentarius principles.

 Key Proposed Changes in Edition 10